arcus-azure/arcus.webapi/docs/v1.2.0/features/logging.md

 }
 ```

-If you have multiple middleware components configured, it is advised to put the `ExceptionHandlingMiddleware` as the first one.
+If you have multiple middleware components configured, it is advised to put the `ExceptionHandlingMiddleware` as soon as possible.
 By doing so, unhandled exceptions that might occur in other middleware components will also be logged by the `ExceptionHandlingMiddleware` component.

 ## Logging incoming requests